oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-resource.md

     defines a `replication-channel` attribute.
 Defaults to 4564.
   * `localhostBindingsEnabled`:
-    This setting was added in operator version 3.3.3, defaults to `true` in version 3.x,
-    and is ignored in version 4.0 and later.
-    In version 3.x, when `true`, the operator creates a WebLogic
-    network access point with a `localhost` binding for each existing channel and protocol.
+    This setting was added in operator version 3.3.3, defaults to the the Helm chart configuration value `istioLocalhostBindingsEnabled` which in turn defaults to `true`.
+When `true`, the operator creates a WebLogic network access point with a `localhost` binding for each existing channel and protocol.
-    In version 3.x, use `true` for Istio versions prior to 1.10 and set to `false` for version 1.10 and later.
+    Use `true` for Istio versions prior to 1.10 and set to `false` for version 1.10 and later.
-    Version 4.0 and later requires Istio 1.10 and later, will not create localhost bindings, and ignores this attribute.

 Elements related to Kubernetes Pod and Service generation: